Roman Dziadkiewicz

 as the late fulfillment of many postulates that previously appear

-separately: in relational art, institutional critique,
+separately: in relational aesthetics, institutional critique,

 performance studies, archival practices, philosophy of the image,